 If You Smell Gas…

-No flames or sparks!
+- No flames or sparks!
 Immediately put out all smoking materials and other open flames.
-Do not operate lights, appliances, telephones, or cell phones.
+Avoid the use of anything that can create a spark or electrical charge — this includes not just lighters and open flames but also mechanical devices such as rotary telephones, light switches, doorbells and thermostats.
 Flames or sparks from these sources can trigger an explosion or a fire.

 If You Detect a Gas Leak…